lowdefy/lowdefy-docs/tutorial/tutorial-actions-operators-content-4.md

 ### What happened

 We added a block to capture the number of attendees to the meeting, and then added a `validate` rule to the meeting room `Selector`.
 We use operators to calculate a value for the `pass` field of the validation rule.
-If the pass field receive a `true` value, the rule passes.
-Else it fails.
+If the pass field receive a `true` value, the rule passes, else it fails.
 The operators execute every time the context changes.

 We use the [`_state`](_state) operator to get the values of the `meeting_room` and `number_of_attendees` blocks from state.